cypherpunk-academy/2064/en/047_2064_Special_Command.md

 A few hours later, Lasse woke up.
 He heard strange noises from the next room.
-His head boomed like after an excessive beer evening, at least that's how he imagined it, because he had never really been drunk before.
+His head boomed like after an excessive beer evening, at least that's how he imagined it because he had never really been drunk before.
 He stood up and felt a pulling pain in his head.
 He staggered.

 "What's the matter?" he thought.
 He went to Sigur's door, opened it and found him tied to the bed, with his head red, wriggling.
-Lasse jumped to him, tore the tape from his mouth and opened the plastic cuffs with a knife he found in Sigur's backpack.
+Lasse jumped to him, tore the tape from his mouth, and opened the plastic cuffs with a knife he found in Sigur's backpack.

 Sigur straightened up and sat down on the edge of the bed.
 He breathed heavily.